Fred-Ramos/GEDCOM-tools/README.md

 # GEDCOM tools (.ftz/.ftt file converter)

-This repository converts .ftz family tree files to the general standard format GEDCOM, which can easily be used for printing and in other programs.
+This repository converts .ftz family tree files to the general standard format GEDCOM, which can easily be used for generating graphs, printing and in other programs.

 ## Usage